web3validator/validator-bonds/packages/validator-bonds-cli/README.md

   **Solution:** Verify if the transaction `XYX` is at blockchain with a transaction explorer, e.g., https://explorer.solana.com/.
   Verify with the CLI.
-For example when bond should be initialized (`init-bond`) you can run search with CLI `validator-bonds -um show-bond --validator-vote-account <vote-account>` to check if account was created.
+For example when bond should be initialized (`init-bond`) you can run search with CLI `validator-bonds -um show-bond <bond-or-vote-account>` to check if account was created.

 * **bigint: Failed to load bindings, ...**